 But, how do you create a website that accommodates every device?
-If this is something that you are really struggling with then you could take a look at using web design firms to help you create a website that accommodates everything.
-Moving on though, is there an ideal design layout for mobile-friendliness?
+Is there an ideal design layout for mobile-friendliness?
 From Google’s standpoint, the site must be accessible on mobile and have good UX and performance, but from there, the design is mostly up for debate — or is it?
 Stay tuned as we talk about the heavily debated ways in which your company can have a mobile-friendly website — including responsive and adaptive designs, or using separate URLs — as well as what Google recommends for building smartphone optimized websites.

 1. Responsive Web Design

 Responsive design, the most used mobile-friendly website design approach, uses flexible grids, layouts, images, and CSS media queries to create a web design that not only looks beautiful on the original platform, but responds to different mobile device screen sizes, platforms, and orientations.
 With responsive design, each URL serves the same HTML to all devices, but the CSS changes depending on how the page is rendered on the device.
 This equates to the same page being delivered to all types of devices.
 In other words, as a user switches from one viewing platform or device to the other (i.e. from laptop to iPhone to iPad), the website’s technology should automatically respond to the user’s preference by adjusting the resolution, image size, scripting abilities, etc. to create the optimal viewing experience, no matter the device.
 This fluid flexibility and responsive design makes this mobile approach a very easy way for a website to be appropriately viewable and usable on multiple devices.